Shaping causality: programmable nonlocal signal generation in long-range spin systems: Phenomenology and Numerics

-As $\alpha \to 1$, the ratio becomes of order unity.
+This behavior is verified numerically in Fig.~\ref{band_metrics2}.
+The top panel illustrates the transition of both the band widths $\delta E_b$ and the corresponding band gaps between band $b$ and $d$, $\Delta_{b,d}$ as a function of the long-range exponent $\alpha$, showing excellent agreement with our small-$\alpha$ analytical scaling (dashed lines).

 For higher bands, the band width is further enhanced by an extra factor of $b$, with all $b$ excitations located near the chain center and all $b$ excitations near the edge being the two extreme cases.
-Therefore, it is sufficient to examine the width of band 1, since the onset of overlap for band 1 implies that all higher bands are already in the overlapping regime.